 - Explain the benefits of clinical integration as it applies to supply chain and in relation to saving the time of clinical professionals.

 - Describe the process of rapid standardization and its effect on a system of provider organizations.

-- Outline the necessity of leadership involvement, principles of LEAN/Toyota Production System and sustainability of the process.
+- Outline the necessity of leadership involvement, the principles of LEAN/Toyota Production System, and the sustainability of the process.

-Presenter: Dr. Marilyn Gates, Physician Advisor, Nexera, Inc.
+- Dr. Marilyn Gates, Physician Advisor, Nexera Inc.